Hill11235/UKFP1-Preference-Informed-Allocation-Model-2025/README.md

 ### Overview

 Uses the existing first preference competition ratios to estimate overall deanery popularity.
-Use this to simulate student location selections (number equal to total of available positions), then run PIA m times with a given preference selection.
-Use the m PIA runs to determine probability of ending up in a given deanery based on the selection.
+Use this to simulate student location selections (number equal to total of available positions), then run PIA `m` times with a given preference selection.
+Use the `m` PIA runs to estimate the probability of ending up in a given deanery based on the selection.

 ### Preference Informed Allocation (PIA)
 Based on the information and flow diagram shared [here](https://madeinheene.hee.nhs.uk/Portals/12/UKFP%202024%20Applicant%20Guide%20to%20Allocation%20-%20Preference%20Informed%20Allocation%20.pdf).
 Two passes are made: